Ed94/gencpp/docs/Readme.md

 * Exceptions

 Polymorphic & Member-functions are used as an ergonomic choice, along with a conserative use of operator overloads.
+The base library itself does not use anything but C-like features to allow for generating a derviative compatiable with C (WIP).

 There are only 4 template definitions in the entire library. (`Array<Type>`, `Hashtable<Type>`, `swap<Type>`, and `AST/Code::cast<Type>`)

 Two generic templated containers are used throughout the library: